gandhi56/gandhi56.github.io/md/cmput325/lec2.md

   * any **n-ary function** (function with n arguments) can be defined using **a series of unary functions**
   * consequence:
     * to understand the model of computation for general functional programming
-    * it is enough to understand computation with unary functions

 * Curried functions
   * Goal: define an n-ary functions by a series of unary functions
   * can solve this by using higher order functions